pedrocandeias/post-notifications/README.md

 - **Automatic custom role detection** - Works with roles from plugins/themes
 - User count display for each role
 - Visual distinction between built-in and custom roles
+- Individual user selection in addition to roles
 - Duplicate prevention (users with multiple roles get one email)

 ### 🎨 User Experience

-- Clean, HTML-formatted emails with post details and action links
+- Clean, HTML-formatted emails with details and action links
 - Prevents spam from autosave and revisions
 - Rate limiting on update notifications (max 1 per hour)
-- Smart filtering (only tracks regular posts, not pages or custom post types)
+- Support for custom post types

 ### 🌍 Translation Ready